leapcode/bitmask_android/src/README.md

 ## Notes:

-Translations that aren't completed (enough), won't be downloaded.
-Configure in .tx/config The scripts create empty json files, because transifex needs them to even check.
+Translations that aren't completed (enough), won't be integrated.
-Keep your API tokens at hand.
-You need the tx cli client from transifex, pyton3, ptyhon3-babel
+When there are new strings in this Android project at ../app/src/main/res/values/strings.xml in the main branch, they will be updated in the bitmask branch here: https://0xacab.org/leap/l10n/-/tree/bitmask?ref_type=heads Webhooks are configured to have weblate updating https://localizationlab.weblate.cloud/projects/bitmask/bitmask-android/

 ## How to update FROM the google play store: